 What is the liberal arts?
 The word arts means ‘subjects of study’ and today the word liberal in this context is usually taken to mean “wide-ranging” and “broad-minded”, but that wasn’t the original meaning of the term.
 The liberal arts is an concept that can be traced back to ancient Rome and Greece.
 Although academics have a reputation for being politically liberal, they are actually extremely conservative about conserving academic traditions and the liberal arts is one of our most conservative academic traditions, but the way that we define ‘liberal’ has changed from the original meaning which is fortunate because the original meaning reflected some of the intrinsic ugliness about ancient societies.
 The phrase originally meant the kind of study (or “arts”) that free men need as opposed to unfree men.
 The word “liberal” came from the Latin word for freedom and a the concept of the liberal arts has roots going back to Ancient Greece where slaves greatly outnumbered citizens.
-Aristotle defended slavery partly because their work liberated slaveholders to be able to pursue the kind of arts, like philosophy and science, that were literally “worthy of a free man”.
-Aristotle focused on the freedoms of ‘man’ because he considered women to be unfree for the same reason that he thought that some people were ‘natural slaves‘: he thought they were incapable of making their own decisions.
+Aristotle defended slavery partly because their work liberated slaveholders to be able to pursue the elite arts, like philosophy and science, that were said to be “worthy of a free man”.
+Greeks like Aristotle focused on ‘man’ because he considered all women to also be a kind of ‘natural slave.’
+Many ancient Greeks justified slavery by claiming that slaves were incapable of making their own decisions.

 Although the meaning of, ‘the liberal arts’, has changed, the original meaning illustrates how pervasive slavery used to be.
 It was endemic in all early civilizations and many foraging societies.
 James C. Scott’s book, Against The Grain, argues that slavery was worse in large empires than in small-scale societies.
 One study found that only 24% of hunter-gatherer societies had hereditary slavery which is far less than in the agricultural societies that replaced them.
 Scott quotes V. Gordon Childe’s book, Man Makes Himself which claimed that early civilizations saw domesticated animals as being just like slaves.